-Devadrita (Tanya) Talapatra is an Assistant Professor in the Child, Family, and School Psychology Program in the Morgridge College of Education at the University of Denver.
+Devadrita (Tanya) Talapatra is an Assistant Professor in the Child, Family, and School Psychology (CFSP) Program in the Morgridge College of Education (MCE) at the University of Denver (DU).
 She received her B.S. from Emory University in Neuroscience and Behavioral Biology and Ph.D. from Georgia State University in School Psychology.
 Dr. Talapatra has a keen interest in research and practice related to comprehensive, culturally relevant, and family-centered services for youth with intellectual and developmental disabilities (I/DD) at the secondary level.

-When she is not at school, Tanya enjoys outdoor activities with her dog, reading a good book, and finding delicious food.
+When she is not at school, Dr. Talapatra enjoys outdoor activities with her dog, reading a good book, and finding delicious food.

 DU Email: email@example.com